ccbogel/QualCoder/README.md

 To change the directory, enter or copy and run the script below.

-`cd /Applications/QualCoder-3.6`
+`cd /Applications/QualCoder-master`

 6) From the QualCoder-Master directory run the setup script:

 `python3 -m pip install .`

-Assuming you downloaded the 3.6 version.
+Assuming you downloaded the Qualcoder-master version.
 You can now run with:

 ```
-python3 /applications/QualCoder-3.6/qualcoder/__main__.py
+python3 /applications/QualCoder-master/qualcoder/__main__.py
 ```

 Alternative commands to run QualCoder (Suggestions):